perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 ## Writing a Behavior ##

-Check [the behaviors bundled with Propel](https://github.com/propelorm/Propel2/tree/master/src/Propel/Generator/Behavior) to see how to implement your own behavior: they are the best starting point to understanding the power of behaviors and builders.
+Check [the behaviors bundled with ❊ Perpl ❊](https://github.com/mringler/perpl/tree/main/src/Propel/Generator/Behavior) to see how to implement your own behavior: they are the best starting point to understanding the power of behaviors and builders.

 ### Modifying the Data Model ###